PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 13.4 The time in paragraph 13.3 may be extended by order of the court at the request of a party or on the court’s own initiative.

-14.2 In addition to any inspection facility that may be available through the Website or a party’s Electronic Working online account, persons permitted by IR 1986 rule 7.31A(3)-(6) to inspect the court file of insolvency proceedings shall be entitled to inspect an electronic record of the proceedings in person at the court on a terminal provided for that purpose by Her Majesty’s Courts and Tribunals Service and obtain, subject to paragraph 15.2, electronic copies of documents contained in the Electronic Working Case File, unless permission of the court is required under IR 1986 rule 7.31A(7) and subject to rule 7.31A(9)-(11) and rule 12A.51-54.
+14.2 In addition to any inspection facility that may be available through the Website or a party’s Electronic Working online account, persons permitted by IR 2016 rule 12.39(3)-(6) to inspect the Court file of insolvency proceedings shall be entitled to inspect an electronic record of the proceedings in person at the Court on a terminal provided for that purpose by Her Majesty’s Courts and Tribunals Service and obtain, subject to paragraph 15.2, electronic copies of documents contained in the Electronic Working Case File, unless permission of the Court is required under IR 2016 rule 12.39(9)-(10) and subject to rule 12.39(7) and (11) and Chapter 10.

 14.4 Information concerning the availability of the facility outlined in paragraph 10.1 will be communicated by Her Majesty’s Courts and Tribunals Service on the Website.

-15.1 A public kiosk is available at the Royal Courts of Justice at the Rolls Building, London, for non-parties to proceedings governed by the CPR, to enable such non-parties to examine an electronic record of the proceedings and determine whether any documents in relation to the proceedings are publicly available.
+15.1 A public kiosks are available at the Royal Courts of Justice both at the Strand and at the Rolls Building, London, for non-parties to proceedings governed by the CPR, to enable such non-parties to examine an electronic record of the proceedings and determine whether any documents in relation to the proceedings are publicly available.

 15.2 Persons wishing to obtain copies of documents available to non-parties in accordance with CPR rule 5.4C must—